 I like that the book contains lots of cartoonish pictures and tries to make uncomfortable subjects as approachable as possible.
 Further, it addresses and easily dismisses certain stereotypes regarding gender.
 A chapter on different types of families approaches same-sex parents in a matter-of-fact way - "some families have a mommy and a daddy. some have a mommy. some have a daddy. some have two mommies. some have tow daddies . . ."
 Further, a two-page cartoon notes that many of society's assumptions about boys and girls aren't really true, for example boys can play with dolls, while girls can catch fish and worms.

 Anyways, I couldn't be happier with this book.
-For older kids, the authors also have a book entitled It's So Amazing!: A Book about Eggs, Sperm, Birth, Babies, and Families (The Family Library), recommended for ages 7 and up.
+For older kids, the authors also have a book entitled It's So Amazing!: A Book about Eggs, Sperm, Birth, Babies, and Families (The Family Library)

 What about everyone else?
 How have you approached the birds and the bees?
 (By the way, if I get too many creepy google hits I may need to take this post down).